jsumak/blog/books.md

 permalink: /books/
 ---

-Some of the IT (security) related books I've read in the this yeaer in no particular order ..
+Some of the IT (security) related books I've read in this year in no particular order ..

 - Linux Server Security: Hack and defend by Chris Binnie
 - CompTIA Security+: Study Guide 5th Edition by Emmett Dulaney